 - 1. At the time of enrolment the parents/caregivers will be invited to explain the particular needs of their children. - 2.
 Through parent-teacher consultations, parents/caregivers will be able to make relevant staff aware of the individual needs of their children. - 3.
-Pastoral and Learning Coaches, together with the Guidance Counsellor, will make known the processes by which the parents/caregivers may consult with them about the particular needs of their children.

-- 4. The College will endeavour to create an atmosphere in which parents/caregivers feel comfortable about making known the individual needs of their child.
+Pastoral and Learning Coaches, together with the Guidance Counsellor, will make known the processes by which the parents/caregivers may consult with them about the particular needs of their children. - 4.
+The College will endeavour to create an atmosphere in which parents/caregivers feel comfortable about making known the individual needs of their child.
 The College will encourage such communication. - 5.
-The needs of the mainstreamed, ESOL, and high or low achieving ākonga will be met by the consultation process, the oversight of which will be the responsibility of the ESOL and Learning Support staff. - 6.
-Individual Education Programmes will be established for those ākonga with specific needs and monitored and reported on by the relevant staff assigned to meet the individual ākonga's needs. - 7.
-Transition Plans will be developed with the Ministry of Education Learning Support Advisors for any ākonga dual enrolled in off site education.
+The needs of the mainstreamed, ESOL, and high or low achieving students will be met by the consultation process, the oversight of which will be the responsibility of the ESOL and Learning Support staff. - 6.
+Individual Education Programmes will be established for those students with specific needs and monitored and reported on by the relevant staff assigned to meet the individual student's needs.

-- 1. The Policy was approved and adopted by the Board at its meeting held on 1 July 2021 and became effective from that date. - 2.
+- 1. The Policy was approved and adopted by the Board at its meeting held on 30 August 2018 and became effective from that date. - 2.
 When the board approved this policy it agreed that no variations of this policy or amendments to it could be made, except with the majority approval of the board.